The Role of the School Nurse

 Fifteen school nurses serve WDMCS families.
 Some buildings also have a health office assistant.

-School nurses are better able to evaluate, understand, and be responsive to each child’s individual needs if they have complete accurate health histories.
+School nurses are better able to evaluate, understand, and be responsive to each child’s needs if they have complete accurate health histories.
 Please send a note or call the school nurse regarding any developments concerning your child’s health.
 This would include hospitalizations, all medications (type, amount, and time given), fractures, all recent diagnoses of medical conditions, and any other medical information that would be pertinent to the student’s performance and attendance.